Tony Hargain: College career

 Hargain played college football and basketball for the Oregon Ducks of the University of Oregon.
 He was a three letterman in basketball from 1986–87 to 1988–89.
 He played in 59 games, starting four, during his college basketball career and averaged 2.3 points per game.

 Hargain redshirted for the football team in 1986 and was a four-year letterman from 1987 to 1990.
 During his redshirt freshman year in 1987, he caught 18 passes for 215 yards and one touchdown while also rushing 16 times for 27 yards.
 He caught five passes for 49 yards in 1988, 35 passes for 586 yards and four touchdowns in 1989, and ten passes for 206 yards and two touchdowns in 1990.
-Hargain missed most of this senior year due to a broken kneecap.
+Hargain missed most of his senior year due to a broken kneecap.
 He also completed one of ten passes for 36 yards and an interception during his college career.